Excretion

 Mammals excrete urine through the urinary system.

 Excretion is elimination of metabolic waste, which is an essential process in all organisms.
 In vertebrates, this is primarily carried out by the lungs, kidneys, and skin.
 This is in contrast with secretion, where the substance may have specific tasks after leaving the cell.
 For example, placental mammals expel urine from the bladder through the urethra, which is part of the excretory system.
 Unicellular organisms discharge waste products directly through the surface of the cell.
+Another example would be how mammals release solid waste (feces) through the anus during defecation.

-During life activities such as cellular respiration, several chemical reactions take place in the body.
+During activities such as cellular respiration, several chemical reactions take place in the body.
 These are known as metabolism.
 These chemical reactions produce waste products such as carbon dioxide, water, salts, urea and uric acid.
 Accumulation of these wastes beyond a level inside the body is harmful to the body.
 The excretory organs remove these wastes.
 This process of removal of metabolic waste from the body is known as excretion.

 Processes across various types of life

 Plants

 In green plants, oxygen is a byproduct generated during photosynthesis, and exits through stomata, root cell walls, and other routes.
 Other materials that are exuded by some plants — resin, saps, latex, are forced from the interior of the plant by hydrostatic pressures inside the plant and by absorptive forces of plant cells.
-These latter processes do not need added energy, as they act passively.
+These latter processes do not require added energy, as they act passively.
 During the pre-abscission phase, deciduous plants excrete by leaf-fall.